Fast and optimal generation of entanglement in bosonic Josephson junctions: Comparison with the one-axis twisting dynamics

-Finally, in Fig.~\ref{ConfKU} we compare $\zeta^2_{\rm opt}$ (red points) and $\xi^2_{\rm opt}$ for the unstable fixed-point dynamics (symbols) with the corresponding values for the OAT.
+Finally, in Fig.~\ref{ConfKU} we compare $\zeta^2_{\rm opt}$ and $\xi^2_{\rm opt}$ for the unstable fixed-point dynamics with the corresponding values for the OAT.
 The two different dynamics are equivalent for very short times.
-Yet, for sufficiently long times, when high order terms in the Taylor expansion (\ref{powunsta}) become relevant, the generation of entanglement in the bosonic Josephson junction is faster than in the OAT model.
+Yet, for sufficiently long times, when higher-order terms in the Taylor expansion~(\ref{powunsta}) become relevant, the generation of entanglement in the bosonic Josephson junction is faster than in the OAT model.
 We can also notice that in both models, for times longer than those discussed in this work, there is a generation of states which are not spin-squeezed but are recognized as entangled by the QFI.